lyltc1/SymNet/README.md

 # SymNet
-This repo provides the PyTorch implementation of the work:
+This repo provides the PyTorch implementation of our SymNet work:
-'SymNet: Symmetry-aware Surface Encoding for End-to-end Instance-level Object Pose Estimation'.
+”SymNet: Symmetry-aware Surface Encoding for End-to-end Instance-level Object Pose Estimation”.
+Not published yet.

 ## Environment
 - CUDA >= 11.1